Table of Contents

 You should expect your insurance company to run a credit check during the application process unless you rent in one of the following states:

-Those states have laws that restrict companies from using credit score data to determine your renters insurance premiums (the amount that you pay your insurance company every month).
+Those states have laws that restrict companies from using your credit score when you apply for renters insurance.

 How does my credit score affect my renters insurance premiums?